 We live in a busy world.
 Convincing stakeholders to attend multiple requirements elicitation and review sessions can seem like a near-impossible task, especially when you need them to really focus on requirements and give feedback.
 If you struggle to get your stakeholders involved at the start of your project, requirements are almost guaranteed to come out faulty.

-However, if you leverage your prototyping tool to produce early-stage simulations, you give stakeholders something visual and comprehensible to work with: they can see your proposed solution and even test it out at the development stage, thus enabling them to give sound requirements information or to make the necessary adjustments.
+If you leverage your prototyping tool to produce early-stage simulations, however, you give stakeholders something visual and comprehensible to work with: they can see your proposed solution and even test it out at the development stage, thus enabling them to give sound requirements information or to make the necessary adjustments.
 They can do that sitting at their desk, in any browser or directly on a device.
 There’s no need to add another meeting to the busy agenda.
 Increased stakeholder involvement leads to higher productivity and accuracy in the requirements development phase, which of course means less rework down the line.

 3 – You’re not gathering information methodically